 Andrea Baronchelli

-I am a Professor of Complexity Science at City, University of London, and I also lead the Token Economy theme at The Alan Turing Institute.
-Additionally, I am a Research Associate at the UCL Centre for Blockchain Technologies.
+I am a Professor of Complexity Science at City St George's, University of London, and a Research Associate at the UCL Centre for Blockchain Technologies.

 Selected publications: